-The Company has settled the majority of the Company's put-back claims relating to the inclusion of ineligible loans in securitizations it insured.
+The Company has settled the majority of its put-back claims relating to the inclusion of ineligible loans in securitizations it insured.
 Only its claims against Credit Suisse remain outstanding.
-Credit Suisse has challenged the Company's assessment of the ineligibility of individual mortgage loans and the dispute is the subject of litigation for which there is no assurance that the Company will prevail.
-The Company's settlement amounts on its prior put-back claims have been consistent with the put-back recoveries that had been included in the Company's financial statements at the times preceding the settlements.
-Based on the Company's assessment of the strength of its contractual put-back rights against Credit Suisse, as well as on its prior settlements with other sellers/servicers and success of other monolines' put-back settlements, the Company believes it will prevail in enforcing its contractual rights and that it is entitled to collect the full amount of its incurred losses.
-The Company is also entitled to collect interest on amounts paid; it believes that in the context of its put-back litigation, the appropriate interest rate should be the New York State statutory rate.
-However, the Company currently calculates its put-back recoveries using the contractual interest rate, which is lower than the New York State statutory rate.
+Credit Suisse has challenged the Company's assessment of the ineligibility of individual mortgage loans and a trial concerning the dispute was held in July and August of 2019.
+While the Company's settlement amounts on its prior put-back claims have been consistent with the put-back recoveries that had been included in the Company's financial statements at the times preceding the settlements, there can be no assurance that the Company will prevail in its litigation against Credit Suisse.
+However, based on the Company's assessment of the strength of its contractual put-back rights against Credit Suisse, as well as on its prior settlements with other sellers/servicers and success of other monolines' put-back settlements, the Company believes it will prevail in enforcing its contractual rights and that it is entitled to collect the full amount of its incurred losses plus contractual interest due.
+The Company consolidates the RMBS securitization originated by Credit Suisse as a VIE.

-Notwithstanding the foregoing, uncertainty remains with respect to the ultimate outcome of the litigation with Credit Suisse, which is contemplated in the probability-weighted cash flow scenario based-modeling the Company uses.
-The Credit Suisse recovery scenarios are based on the amount of incurred losses measured against certain probabilities of ultimate resolution of the dispute with Credit Suisse.
-Most of the probability weight is assigned to partial recovery scenarios and are discounted using the current risk-free discount rates associated against the underlying transaction's cash flows.
+The uncertainty remaining with respect to the ultimate outcome of the litigation with Credit Suisse is contemplated in the probabilityweighted scenario based-modeling the Company uses.
+The Credit Suisse recovery scenarios are based on certain probabilities of ultimate resolution of the dispute with Credit Suisse and are discounted using the current risk-free discount rates based on the weighted average life of the transaction.

-The Company continues to consider relevant facts and circumstances in developing its assumptions on expected cash inflows, probability of potential recoveries (including the outcome of litigation) and recovery period.
-The estimated amount and likelihood of potential recoveries are expected to be revised and supplemented to the extent there are developments in the pending litigation and/or changes to the financial condition of Credit Suisse.
+The Company continues to consider relevant facts and circumstances in developing its assumptions on expected cash inflows, probability of potential recoveries (including the timing and outcome of the litigation) and recovery period.
 While the Company believes it will be successful in realizing its recoveries from its put-back contract claims against Credit Suisse, the ultimate amount recovered may be materially different from that recorded by the Company given the inherent uncertainty of the manner of resolving the claims (i.e., litigation and/or negotiated out-of-court settlement) and the assumptions used in the required estimation process for accounting purposes which are based, in part, on judgments and other information that are not easily corroborated by historical data or other relevant benchmarks.
 Refer to "Note 14: Commitments and Contingencies" for further information about the Company's litigation with Credit Suisse.